TeamGuilded/react-native-video/windows/README.md

 npm install react-native-windows@^0.63 --only=dev
 ```

 Now you should be able to open `ReactNativeVideoCPP.sln` in Visual Studio and build the project.
+Test

 ## RNW 0.62